gadgieOps/IaC/README.md

 ## Overview

 This repository contains Infrastructure as Code (IaC) configurations for managing a staging environment for my home lab infrastructure.
 The goal is to maintain a reliable, efficient, and secure home environment through code-driven infrastructure management.
 No production data is stored in this repo.
+The staging environment is fully ephemeral and is routinely cycled.

 ## Philosophy